In this article:

 In one study, the administration of black pepper reduced the hepatic biomarkers TG, AST, ALT, ALP, and bilirubin in rats with ethanol-CCl4-induced hepatotoxicity.
-(20)
+(18)

 However, the two have some differences in appearance, flavor, and shelf life.
 White pepper has a milder taste and can quickly become stale and lose its flavor, whereas black pepper has a more pungent flavor and can last a long time.

 Many health benefits have been found with the use of black pepper.
-However, most studies are based on rat models and much more human studies are needed.
+However, most studies are based on rat models, and much more human studies are needed.

 Remember, black pepper can interact with certain prescription drugs and inhibit absorption.
 Check with your doctor if you consume high doses of black pepper.

 Black pepper is a popular spice and is important in trade and culinary use for centuries.
 This spice also contains many nutrients and powerful compounds.